mehulagg/gitlab/doc/administration/implementation_patterns/aws/index.md

 ### Gitaly Long Term Management

-Gitaly node disk sizes will need to be monitored and increased to accomodate Git repository growth and Gitaly temporary and caching storage needs.
+Gitaly node disk sizes will need to be monitored and increased to accommodate Git repository growth and Gitaly temporary and caching storage needs.
 The storage configuration on all nodes should be kept identical.